What is “Scouting for Food?”

 “Scouting for Food” is the nation’s largest single-day food drive.
 It began as a Scout’s service project in St. Louis, Missouri, in 1985.
 The Boy Scouts of America National Organization adopted the idea and Scouting For Food began in all councils nationwide in 1988.
 One in five children live in a food insecure home.
 There are children who don’t know where their next meal will come from in every community.
 The goal is to help feed those in need in all of our communities.

 When does it take place?

-- Saturday, November 11th is Collection Day.
+In Central Florida, Scouting For Food door hanger drop offs takes place on the 1st Saturday in November.
+The food donation pick ups takes place the following Saturday.
 Starting at 9am, Scouts blanket our communities, collecting food donated by residents.
 Scouts then deliver the food to collection sites, where it is counted, packed and readied for delivery to food pantries.

 Why do we participate in Scouting for Food?

-As an organization, the Boy Scouts teaches youth the value of helping others and giving back to their communities.
+As an organization, the Boy Scouts teach youth the value of helping others and giving back to their communities.
 By collecting food for people in need, Scouts are “doing a good turn” and “helping other people,” key elements of the Scout Oath and slogan.

 Where does the donated food go?